 3. Book topic summary

-Use the tone, voice, and style you would use to draw readers in.
+Additionally, use the tone, voice, and style you would use to draw readers in.
 Imagine this is the description of your book on retail websites.

 This section is essentially a showcase of how amazing your book will be.
-Don't forget to keep it SEO friendly!
+Don’t forget to keep it SEO-friendly!

 5. Market need

 Is your book relevant to a specific demographic or country?
 Or is it relevant globally?
+Answer these questions and any others you can think of to explain who might be interested in your writing.

 6. Target readers/audience